joeynorkin/receipt-processor/README.md

 docker compose up -d --build
 ```
 This will expose the APIs on port 8080.
 The app will run with multiple receipt-processor-service
-instances hidden behind a loadbalancer.
+instances hidden behind a round robin loadbalancer.
 Receipts are currently stored in a hazelcast map accessible
 from each instance.

 To stop the app, run: